cits3007/cits3007.github.io/src/index.md

   - <address>{{ coordinator.room }}</address>
 - - **Email**
   - <address>{% email_el_spannized coordinator.email %}</address>
-- - **Availability**
-  - I work half-time at UWA, and am normally only on campus on Tuesdays, Thursdays, and Wednesday afternoon.
 - - **Consultation**
   - <!--!<address>!-->Email {% email_el_spannized coordinator.email %} for an appointment,
-    or visit my office between 4--5pm Wednesday.
+    or visit my office between 4--5pm Thursday.
 Students are also welcome to speak to me after the lectures.
 At busy times of semester, I may need one or two business days' notice to schedule an appointment.
     <!--!</address>!-->
 ```

 {#

+- - **Availability**
+  - I work half-time at UWA, and am normally only on campus on Tuesdays,
+    Thursdays, and Wednesday afternoon.

     **Changes due to Covid restrictions, March 2022**: While we're under restrictions due to Covid and most
     students are off campus, I suggest emailing me anytime up until
     Wednesday morning to make an appointment for an online meeting between 4